by Jeff Blakley

 John Ulric Free did not arrive here until the summer of 1907, at the earliest.
 Alfred T. Duval was here at least as early as November 4, 1904, when the Miami Metropolis reported that he had badly injured himself with an axe “south of Homestead” and had to be transported to Cutler and then to Miami for treatment.

 Jean Taylor wrote that W. D. Horne purchased two lots in 1904 from a map furnished by the Model Land Company.
 He would have liked to have had lots close to the depot, but A. T. Duval came to Homestead before him and bought Lot 5, Block 3 and Lot 1, Block 4 so Horne had to settle for lots further away – Lots 4 and 5 of Block 2.
 Those lots had the advantage of having road frontage on Railroad Avenue and Second Street – see the plat above.
 According to Jean Taylor, Horne finished building his store in December of 1904.
 He subsequently sold his business to Robert E. “Eb” Caves (Horne’s brother-in-law) and went into the real estate business.
-Caves then sold the business to A. T. Duval, who built his store on Lot 1 Block 4, across from the Depot, in about 1907.
+Caves then sold the business to A. T. Duval, who built his store on Lot 1 Block 4, across from the Depot, in late 19071.
 Duval, who was from Cutler, sold out after January of 1913, when he was one of the residents to vote for the incorporation of Homestead, to an unknown person and moved back to Cutler, where he had property.
 On August 3, 1916, the Homestead Enterprise noted that “A.T.
 Duval, an old Homestead resident, was in town last week on a visit.”
 In 1920, he, his wife and his two daughters were enumerated in Miami in the census taken that year.

 Duval, being the sharp businessman that he was, sold his extra lot to J. U. Free, who built his store shortly after he arrived in 1907.
 Free’s first store was located on Lot 5, Block 3 of the Town of Homestead – see the plat of the Town of Homestead above.
 After being in business for a few years, Free sold his store to Walter J. Tweedell before May 17, 1912, when Walter advertised in the South Florida Banner that he sold Star brand shoes.
 Free then built a new two-story concrete building on S. Krome Avenue in his Free’s Addition to Homestead (which he platted in 1910) south of where the Bank of Homestead would be built in 1912 at the corner of Mowry and Krome.
 After Tweedell was elected to his first term as Dade County commissioner from Homestead in November of 1912, he spent less time at his store and more time attending to political matters.
 On November 20, 1915, he sold the northeasterly 35 feet of Lot 4, Block 3 to Jim Tosto, who had purchased Tweedell’s store on Lot 5, Block 3 prior to that date.